Crime Fighters: Gameplay

-In the final stage, the final boss throws a key to the players and tells them to pick it up.
+In the final stage, the final boss—the crime boss himself—throws a key to the players and tells them to pick it up.
 Doing so will allow the boss to pull out a machine gun and shoot at the players.
 Should the player run out of health at this point, the game will end and a bad ending will be seen with the final boss telling the players to try again.
 The player however can choose not to get the key and kick (or shoot if the player has a handgun) the main villain repeatedly until he is defeated.
-Upon winning the game, player will then be subjected to a difficult final all boss round where the players must kill every boss in the game, who all appear on screen at once.
+Upon winning the game, the player will then be subjected to a difficult final all-boss round where they must defeat every boss in the game, who all appear on screen at once.
 If all the bosses are beaten, the game will either end or repeat endlessly.

+Development and release

+Crime Fighters was developed and published by Konami, with Shūjirō Hamakawa credited as designer, Masaaki Kukino, Chiyoko Hanano and Hamakawa handling the art, and music composed by Mutsuhiko Izumi and Kenichi Matsubara.
+Reflecting on the game in a 2023 interview with Time Extension, Kukino said he designed the game and drew all of its characters, basing them on his knowledge of movie scenes and characters, and recalled being especially satisfied with the stage bosses, each of which was given its own personality.
+He described his design goal as creating a fun beat 'em up that four people could play together, with realistic battles that emphasized enemy characters' unique characteristics, citing examples such as kicking defeated enemies and finishing them off with a gun.
+Kukino named Crime Fighters his favorite of Konami's beat 'em ups, saying the project taught him how fun it is to create games.

+Programmer Masahiro Inoue, who programmed all of the enemy characters, attributed the game's comedic elements to himself—citing the "licking" posters and the enemy dogs that break off their attack to enthusiastically hump the player's leg.
+Although the character sprites were drawn by the character designers, the on-screen timing of each animation was adjusted by the programmers, while the animation of the player character was created by a developer credited as "C. Lee".

+The game was released in Japanese and North American arcades in July 1989.
+Two versions of the game were produced: a four-player version released in North America, in which each player position has a dedicated coin slot feeding an individual health reserve, and a two-player version released elsewhere that instead uses a traditional health bar and lives system.

+In March 2021, Hamster Corporation released a home version of the game as part of its Arcade Archives series for the Nintendo Switch and PlayStation 4, priced at US$7.99 / €6.99 / £6.29.

 Reception

+Contemporary

-In Japan, Game Machine listed Crime Fighters on their August 1, 1989 issue as being the third most-successful table arcade unit at the time.
+In Japan, Game Machine listed Crime Fighters in its August 1, 1989 issue as being the third most-successful table arcade unit at the time.